shullgroup/rheoQCM/README.md

 ## Using the Analysis Program

-To see an example of how the program works, run example_runfile.py, which will act on some of the data in the example_data directory and generate somf figures representing the data in a figures folder.
+To see an example of how the program works, run example_runfile.py, which will act on some of the data in the example_data directory and generate some figures representing the analyzed data in a figures folder.

 ## Authors